corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 The documentation addresses the above issue directly:

 > Unlike non-scoped threads, scoped threads can borrow non-`'static` data, as the scope guarantees **all threads will be joined at the end of the scope**.
-> All threads spawned within the scope that **haven’t been manually joined will be automatically joined** before this function returns.
+> All threads spawned within the scope that **haven't been manually joined will be automatically joined** before this function returns.

 Alternatively, you can use a thread pool library or [rayon](https://github.com/rayon-rs/rayon), in case you have an iterator you want to parallelize to many threads.